kenjiSpecial/tubugl/README.md

 webgl from scratch( I call it plain webgl) is pain, hard.

-it takes MUCH MORE TIME AND ERRORS to develop than three.js.
+it takes MUCH MORE TIME to develop than three.js.

 it's hard to understand how webgl works and how matrix works like camera when you keep using only three.js.